teolex/SKN14-1st-1Team/.github/ISSUE_TEMPLATE/our-first-custom-issue-templete.md

 ---
-name: Custom issue template
+name: Our first custom issue templete
-about: Describe this issue template's purpose here.
+about: It's to learn and get used to github and easily work together.
 title: ''
 labels: ''
-assignees: daronus
+assignees: ''

 ---